jimbucktwo/CECS326proj3/README.md

 # How to Compile

+Operating Systems Course: This lab was designed to test our ability to implement the safety algorithm in regards to the resource allocation problem.

 On Mac and Linux operating systems, enter the command "c++ program.cpp -o program" (-o program is optional but I like to do it for simplicity).
 Then to run the program, enter the command "./program [four integer values for available resources]".
 For example,